Foxbase Alpha

-Foxbase Alpha is the debut studio album by English band Saint Etienne, released on 16 September 1991 by Heavenly Recordings.
+Foxbase Alpha is the debut studio album by English band Saint Etienne, released on 14 October 1991 by Heavenly Recordings.

 The album was recorded in a style which drew on the club culture and house music of the time, but also incorporates the group's characteristic love of 1960s pop, with tracks also bridged by samples from films or by short songs.
 At the time of recording, Sarah Cracknell was not fully part of the group, and as a result she does not sing on "Only Love Can Break Your Heart", which is sung by Moira Lambert.

-Foxbase Alpha was on the short list of nominees for the 1992 Mercury Prize.
+Foxbase Alpha was on the shortlist of nominees for the 1992 Mercury Prize.
 It was accompanied by several successful singles, including "Nothing Can Stop Us".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Songs

 The album includes one of the group's best-known songs: a cover of Neil Young's "Only Love Can Break Your Heart".
 The cover quite differs from the original in that the original's mostly major chord progression is turned here into mostly minor, which emphasises a more melancholic feel.
 It is also arranged in 4/4 (as opposed to the original's waltz time), with a driving piano-bass-drum section.
 Andrew Weatherall later remixed the song to further emphasise the dub bassline; this remix was featured on both releases of the single and on the compilation Casino Classics (on American and European versions of the single, a Flowered Up remix is erroneously featured instead of the Andrew Weatherall mix).
 The follow-up single "Kiss and Make Up" was also a cover version, of a song written and originally recorded by The Field Mice.
 Ian Catt was the engineer/co-producer on both versions.

 "Carnt Sleep" is based on the Youthman riddim, a backing track that reggae producer Glen Brown has used on dozens of records since the late 1970s.
 "Wilson" is based on a loop of the intro to Wilson Pickett's version of "Hey Jude" and spoken samples from a decimalisation training record.
-"Nothing Can Stop Us", one of the group's most famous singles, features a very prominent sample of Dusty Springfield's track, "I Can't Wait Until I See My Baby's Face" (from her 1967 album Where Am I Going?.)
+"Nothing Can Stop Us", one of the group's most famous singles, features a very prominent sample of Dusty Springfield's track, "I Can't Wait Until I See My Baby's Face" (from her 1967 album Where Am I Going?).
 Saint Etienne later recorded a version of "Nothing Can Stop Us" with vocals by Kylie Minogue.

+The lyrics of "Like the Swallow" are from a Newfoundland folk song, "She's Like the Swallow".

 The dialogue heard in the track "Etienne Gonna Die" is from the movie House of Games.

 Saint Etienne members have named OMD's Dazzle Ships as a prominent influence on the album.